materiaraiding/materiaraiding-old/tea.md

 The completion of this mechanic will be denoted by a light sword falling above you.

 If he is casting stillness, your character must be **completely still** at the end of the cast or you will die, and I mean **STILL**.
-No emoting, not mid animation of an ability cast, no autoattacks, NOTHING.
+No emoting, not mid animation of an ability cast, no autoattacks, **NOTHING**.
 This mechanic can be resolved by pressing the escape key twice and taking your hands off your keyboard (or controller).

+{: .note }
+Experienced players may comfortably sneak in an extra GCD before stillness - however, if you are progging / aiming to clear / not 100% confident, it is **ABSOLUTELY NOT WORTH** greeding the extra GCD at the risk of wiping the raid.
+Your 1 lost GCD should not make-or-break the final DPS check.

 The completion of this mechanic will be denoted by a dark sword falling above you.